yuren1024/BandOptiNet/README.md

-# BandOptiNet
-波数选择网络
+# Overcoming the Nyquist Limit in Hyperspectral Imaging by Reinforcement Learning Guided Feature Selection
-The codes will be availalbe soon.
+The code will be released after the article is accepted.